 - Failure to provide timely notice of an eligibility decision

-If you’re an employer who recently received notification that one of your employees was found eligible for a tax credit, you may use this form to request a hearing.
-The hearing will be held with you and the employee and adjudicated by the Washington Health Benefit Exchange Presiding Officer.
+If you’re an employer who recently received notification that one of your employees was found eligible for a tax credit, you may fill out an Employer Request for Hearing Form.
+The hearing will be held with you and the employee, and adjudicated by the Washington Health Benefit Exchange Presiding Officer.